php-ion/php-ion/docs/testing.md

 Testing PHP-ION
 =======

-Test absilable if the extension installed [from sources](./install.md#build-from-source).
+Tests available if the extension installed [from sources](./install.md#build-from-source).

 `$PHP_ION_DIR` - path to extension's sources (see [insallation](./install.md#build-from-source))